 Given the significant economic and welfare implications of IBK, effective diagnosis, treatment, and management strategies are crucial for cattle producers.
 To contribute to the existing knowledge and inform best practices, this case report aims to provide further insight into the disease's clinical presentation, diagnosis, and management, with a focus on a confirmed case that highlights the importance of effective prevention and treatment strategies.

+Case presentation

 Case History

 On August 13, 2025, the University of Maiduguri Veterinary Teaching Hospital's (UMVTH) Large Animal Unit received a call for an ambulatory service at a farm in Old Maiduguri, with a chief complaint of a calf with watery discharge from the eye and loss of appetite.